Trolls: The Beat Goes On!

 Trolls: The Beat Goes On! is an American animated television series produced by DreamWorks Animation Television.
-Based on the 3D computer-animated comedy musical film Trolls, the series ran in the United States on Netflix from on January 19, 2018 to November 22, 2019, and takes place between the events of the first film and the sequel, Trolls World Tour.
+Based on the 3D computer-animated comedy musical film Trolls, the series ran in the United States on Netflix from January 19, 2018, to November 22, 2019, and takes place between the events of the first film and the sequel, Trolls World Tour.
 Amanda Leighton, Skylar Astin, Kari Wahlgren, Sam Lerner, David Kaye, David Fynn, Sean T. Krishnan, Kevin Michael Richardson, Matt Lowe, and Fryda Wolff provide the new voices for Queen Poppy, Branch, Bridget, King Gristle, King Peppy, Biggie and Mr. Dinkles, Guy Diamond, Smidge, Creek, DJ Suki and Satin & Chenille for this series respectively; only Ron Funches and Walt Dohrn reprise their roles as Cooper and Cloud Guy, also respectively.

 Hannah Friedman, Sam Friedman, and Matthew Beans developed the series, with music from Alex Geringas and original songs by Alana Da Fonseca.
 The series ran for 52 episodes, split into eight seasons.

 A new Trolls series called Trolls: TrollsTopia was released on Hulu on November 19, 2020.
-It was also released on Peacock on the same day.
-The series was removed from Netflix on November 17, 2025.
+Following the end of Netflix's deal with DreamWorks, the entire series was removed from the platform on November 17, 2025, moving to Peacock.